LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 }
 ```

-If we really want, we could also traverse the list to assert there is no node with the key we wanted to remove.
+If desired, we could also traverse the list to assert that there is no node with the key we wanted to remove.

 ### Getting a node value

-To traverse the linked list and find a value by a key, we will accept a pointer to the head node, and a key.
-We will validate that those pointers are not null pointers and, if everything went ok, we will loop over each node comparing the input string with each key of each node.
+To traverse the linked list and find a value by a key, we will accept a pointer to the head node and a key.
+We will validate that those pointers are not null pointers.
+If everything is fine, we will loop over each node, comparing the input string with each key of each node.
-If we find it, we will create allocate memory for that string and return a pointer to that bufer.
+If we find a match, we will allocate memory for that string and return a pointer to that buffer.
-If not, we will return null.
+If no match is found, we will return null.
-A higher scope will be responisble for freeing that memory.
+It will be the responsibility of a higher scope to free that allocated memory.

 ```c
 // We receive a pointer to to the head